cheshire137/mass-effect-3-texmod-autoit-script/README.md

 ## Usage

+See a video of this in action [on YouTube](https://www.youtube.com/watch?v=0sif6iq6tVc).

 1. Download the .au3 file.
 2. Use [AutoIt](http://www.autoitscript.com/site/autoit/) to edit the file, changing the path to TexMod.exe on line 1: